CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ### Performance

-* :speedboat: Compute expensive value as least frequently as possible, e.g., prefer computing a value in JavaScript and passing it in a uniform to redundantly computing the same value per-vertex.
+* :speedboat: Compute expensive value as least frequently as possible, e.g., prefer computing a value in JavaScript and passing it in a uniform instead of redundantly computing the same value per-vertex.
 Likewise, prefer to compute a value per-vertex and pass a varying, instead of computing per-fragment when possible.
 * :speedboat: Use `discard` sparingly since it disables early-z GPU optimizations.

 ## Resources